chusanapunn/bci_2023_intern/README.md

     * HilbertTransform: Using Hilbert Transform to decompose the signal into IMFS signal.
 Default coding will assign the IMF-1 and IMF-2 as new x_train data similarly to Filterbank 2 band wave.

     ### Classify Panel
-    * Classify LogReg : Classify the data using x_train and y_train, either from PlotEpochs, FilterBank, or HilbertTransform.
+    * Classify LogReg: Classify the data using x_train and y_train, either from PlotEpochs, FilterBank, or HilbertTransform, by LogRegression method.
+Output accuracy, confusion matrix with some evaluation matrix.
+    * Classify SVM: Classify data using Support Vector Machine.
+Output accuracy, confusion matrix with some evaluation matrix.
+    * Classify DNN: Classify data using simple perceptrons neural networks dense layers to classify roughly.
+Output accuracy, confusion matrix with some evaluation matrix.

     ### Inlet Source Panel
     * Inlet Source: Deprecated.
 Suppose to switch the units for alternative inlet source.
 Using only General would be fine.